Sernior/fairness/docs/implementation-details.md

 ## Other Components and Future Plans

-As of January 21, 2024, this library includes RAII wrappers boost::fairness::unique_lock and boost::fairness::shared_lock, mirroring the functionality of their std counterparts.
+As of January 21, 2024, Boost.Fairness includes RAII wrappers boost::fairness::unique_lock and boost::fairness::shared_lock, mirroring the functionality of their std counterparts.
 Notably, these wrappers accept a priority parameter.
 Currently, the library lacks priority_convars and lock_guard (low priority).
 Additionally, more experimentation is required for the requestPool, as there is an ongoing pursuit of improvements in that area.